Olympus 8×42 Pro

 The Pro is made in China, and it does at first glance appear as a clone of any of those many Chinese binos hitting the markets today.

 The extendable eyecups have one intermediate click-stop.
-The finish is good, the mechanics – hinge, dpt adjustment, eyecups – all work well.
+The finish is good, the mechanics – hinge, dpt adjustment, eyecups – all work okay.

 Picking the Pro up, it rests very comfortably in your hand.
 Everything feels right – weight, dimensions, balance.
 The „ease of view“ („Einblickverhalten“) is good; observing without glasses, and using the intermediate stop on the eyecups, I can easily see the entire field of view.

-Observing with the Pro lets me forget the dull exterior and boring design.
-The field is much wider than in the EXWP, compared side by side.
-Central sharpness is about the same, but the wider image of the Pro is sharp almost to the edge – a very pleasant surprise, much better than in the EXWP, and better than most similarly priced 8x42s I know.
-The image is completely flat, rectilinear distortion is low; no significant rolling ball effect.
+Observing with the Pro, the field is much wider than in the EXWP, compared side by side.
+Central sharpness is about the same, but the wider image of the Pro is pleasant – much better than in the EXWP, and better than many similarly priced 8x42s I know.
+The image is completely flat, rectilinear distortion is low; some rolling ball effect.
 CA correction is perhaps not perfect, but quite good.